include-studio/Andro-Dunos-main/SDL_AndroDunos/README.md

 - ESC (to close the window).

-- C (to change between scenes).
+- SPACE (to change between scenes).

-- X (to change into gameover scene).

-- Right Ctrl (to add coins(with 2 coins needed to play with 2 players))
+- Left Ctrl (to add coins(with 2 coins needed to play with 2 players))

 - 1 (to play with one player).

 - 2 (to play with two players).

-- F2 (to  activate god mode).

 - F3 (to pause music).